 The Committee sets target levels for total direct compensation based on the skills, experience, breadth of their role, and performance of each executive officer, taking into account the benchmarking described above and compensation recommendations made by the CEO (except with respect to his own position).
 The Committee also considers the Company's performance.
-For fiscal 2023, the Committee increased the executive officers' total direct compensation as described in detail below.
-Total direct compensation for fiscal 2023 was within the benchmark ranges for Mr. Tucker and Mr. Schatz.
-Mr. Sayler's total direct compensation was below the benchmark range, which is typical for a recently promoted CEO.
+For fiscal 2024, the Committee increased the executive officers' total direct compensation as described in detail below.
+Total direct compensation for fiscal 2024 was within the benchmark range for Mr. Schatz, slightly above the benchmark range for Mr. Tucker, and below the benchmark range for Mr. Sayler.

-Base Salaries.
+Base Salaries